 Increase demand further

-Throughout the pandemic, mortgage interest rates have been at record lows.
-Although interest rates are starting to rise, the increased demand for homes doesn’t seem to be going away.
+Mortgage interest rates are climbing up in 2023 after record-breaking lows in 2020 and 2021.
+Still, the increased demand for homes doesn’t seem to be going away.
 With the enticing cash offered through this proposed tax credit, it is possible that demand for homeownership will rise even higher.

 Higher demand could lead to higher home prices throughout the market.
 If you are already dealing with a hot market in your area, the competition could increase even further.